Hannah-RS/planetesimal-magnetic-history/README.md

 ## Citing the model
 If you use this model please cite Sanderson et. al. 2025.

+## Contributing
+If you would like to contribute to this model please contact Hannah Sanderson via email.
+Approved contributors are asked to contribute by forking this repository, making changes to a branch in their forked repository, and then creating a pull request from their forked repository back to this base repository for Hannah to review.

 ## Issues
 If you have any questions about the code please email hannah.sanderson"at"geo.uio.no.